yaroschiffelers/vue-design-blocks/README.md

 After the components are build, they will - for your convenience - be automatically imported as global Vue components.
 This way, all components are available everywhere within your Vue app, without you having to import them manually one-by-one.

-This... see: globals.js for the rest of the explanation.

 ## Built With

 * [Froala-design-blocks](https://www.froala.com/design-blocks) -  Awesome building blocks for beautiful websites